-In-depth systematic review support: Many people are familiar with MEDLINE/PubMed but don't have experience drafting comprehensive searches or searching other databases recommended for systematic reviews.
+Systematic review support: Many people are familiar with MEDLINE/PubMed but don't have experience drafting comprehensive searches or searching other databases recommended for systematic reviews.
 Galter librarians have worked on review teams and are happy to collaborate with you to plan and execute searches for your systematic review.
 Galter librarians have been named as co-authors on Feinberg publications due to their efforts in conducting complex searches for systematic reviews and guidelines.
 For more information, see our Systematic Review Guide or contact Linda O'Dwyer.

 There is no charge for literature searches performed for currently-affiliated FSM faculty, staff, students, and residents.
 Alumni with in-depth literature or historical research needs may be charged an hourly rate for library services.
 Please fill out the Ask a Librarian form to request details.